mernst/uwisdom/Tex.md

 ```

-In a LaTeX enumerate list environment, to insert an ordinary
+In a LaTeX enumerate list environment, to insert an ordinary (left-justified)
-(left-justified) paragraph of text without interrupting the item numbering,
+paragraph of text outside the list, then resume the item numbering, do the
-do the following:
+following:

 ```latex
   \label{item:pre-break}